inputsh/notes/00_books.md

 ### Miscellaneous

+* `Cory Doctorow` Information Doesn't Want to Be Free: Laws for the Internet Age (★★★☆☆)
 * `Eric Schulman` A Briefer History of Time (★★★☆☆)
 * `Johnny B. Truant` The Universe Doesn't Give a Flying Fuck About You (★★☆☆☆)
 * `Lawrence Friedl, Karen Yuen` Earth as Art (★★★★☆)